Binghamton-University-CS/CP2_test/README.md

 # test-cases for CP2
-- CP2_test/InstructionTeam: test-cases provided by the instruction team.
+- CP2_test/InstructionTeam: Test-cases provided by the instruction team.
+Please let us know if you have any questions or concerns about the test-cases.